Get Started with Solo Ops

 Patrols

-- Complete patrols in passing for XP and +250 Clan XP per completion.
+- Complete patrols in passing for destination reputation (if applicable), XP and Clan XP (if in a clan).
+In a nutshell:

 - Not seeing a patrol that you like?
 Abandon patrols to refresh the area’s patrol nodes.
 Excludes Cosmodrome, Europa and Savathûn’s Throne World, which have dedicated patrol points with randomized objectives.
 Take out your ghost to view the full patrol objective.